FarronF/limerick-council-meetings/meetings/2023/09/06-Meeting of the Joint Policing Sub-Committee of the Municipal District of Newcastle West/Minutes - Meeting of the Joint Policing Sub Committee of the Municipal District of Newcastle West - 10th February 2023.md

 Following a query on the use of e-scooters on footpaths, Sergeant Cummins stated a nationwide

-problem exists with regard to the use of e-scooters.--- 3
+problem exists with regard to the use of e-scooters.
+---
+3

 In replying, the Acting Superintendent stated that education in our schools is ongoing and that